Nadia Chilkovsky Nahumck: Dance career

 Nahumck began her dance studies in Philadelphia in 1924 at Riva Hoffman's studio.
 Hoffman was a proponent of Isadora Duncan's dance style.
 Nahumck danced with the Irma Duncan company from 1930 to 1931 and was well known as a premier Duncan dancer.
 In 1929, she moved to New York City, where she studied with Hanya Holm, Mary Wigman, Martha Graham, Louis Horst, and at Anna Duncan's studio.

 On March 23, 1930, she made "her first appearance in a dance recital" at Chicago's Civic Repertory Theatre."

 In 1931, Nahumck co-founded the New Dance Group.
 On October 27, 1933, she presented an interpretive dance program at the Twentieth Century Club in Boston in conjunction with an art exhibit that was sponsored by the John Reed Club.
 Her original dances "included 'Negro Work Songs,' 'Song of the Machine,' 'Parasite,' and 'Revolt.'"

 She returned from New York to Philadelphia in about 1943.
 The next year, she established her own dance school, the Philadelphia Dance Academy, which incorporated modern, folk, ballet, Duncan and other dance traditions, as well as Labanotation.

 In partnership with the University of Pennsylvania, she was awarded a $195,000 grant from the United States government in 1967 to "devise a dance curriculum for junior and senior high schools across the country, stressing the dance as an art subject rather than physical education."

 A decade later, Nahumck's Philadelphia Dance Academy was absorbed by the Philadelphia College of the Performing Arts in 1977; it continues today as the University of the Arts School of Dance.

+In addition to her dance career, she also served on the faculty of the Academy of Vocal Arts in Philadelphia where she taught dramatic movement.